Skip to content

 • --dest-table TEXT: Designates the destination table to save the data.
 If not specified, defaults to the value of --source-table.

 • --incremental-strategy TEXT: Defines the strategy for incremental updates.
-Options include replace, append, delete+insert, or merge.
+Options include replace, truncate+insert, append, delete+insert, merge, or scd2.
 The default strategy is replace.
+Not every source and destination supports every strategy; unsupported combinations fail at runtime.

 • --columns <name>:<type>:<source>: Specifies the columns to be ingested.
 Use name:type to override a column's type, name:type:source to rename source to name with a type, or name::source to rename only.
 Multiple entries are comma-separated.
 Defaults to None.